Abhishek6213/saucedemo-playwright/README.md

 <h3> To Execute the tests in One/Multiple browsers </h3>

-In [playwright.config.js](https://github.com/Abhishek6213/saucedemo-playwright/blob/main/playwright.config.js), in the 'projects' array Add/Remove the browser objects as per the need. <br/>
+In [playwright.config.js](https://github.com/Abhishek6213/saucedemo-playwright/blob/main/playwright.config.js), in the 'projects' array Add/Remove the browser objects and configure them to run in headless or UI mode as per need. <br/>
-Default - Project is configured to run on 3 browsers - Chrome, Firefox, Safari
+Default - Project is configured to run on 3 browsers - Chrome, Firefox, Safari in UI mode

 <h3> To Execute the tests for various users </h3>